 Above: Gold Venus Statement Earrings from Elin Horgan Jewellery

 6) More triangles, this time made by a fair-trade enterprise in Rajasthan.
 The Neekala necklace is from Nkuku who work with artisans across the globe to create a range of beautiful and ethical home and lifestyle products.

 8) Last, but no means least are the parallel hoop earrings (see above), one of my best selling designs which quite simply go with everything!
 An timeless and elegant hoop, these work equally well with a simple white shirt or styled up with evening wear.
 Definitely an investement piece that you'll return to again and again.

 If vintage or pre-loved pieces are more your thing then it's really worth looking on eBay or visiting local auction houses either in person or online to see what you can find.
-Art Deco geometric-inspired designs were really popular during the 1920s and 30s and you can uncover some absolutely stunning jewellery from the period if you have the patience to shop around.
+Art Deco geometric-inspired designs were really popular during the 1920s and 30s and you can uncover some absolutely stunning geometric jewellery from the period if you have the patience and inclination to shop around.

 Elin Horgan designs and creates handmade jewellery in her Bristol studio.
 Elin’s beautifully simple handmade jewellery is carefully crafted and designed to be worn every day.
 You can read more about Elin’s work and the ethos behind her understated jewellery brand on her About Elin Horgan Jewellery page.